New York Life Insurance Company has partnered with another very familiar name seniors are well aware of: AARP.

 All AARP policies come with an accelerated benefit, which allows you to access some of the death benefit while still alive if you receive a terminal illness diagnosis with less than 24 months to live.

-If you’re confined to a nursing home for over 180 consecutive days, the waiver of premium for nursing home stays will kick in.
+If you’re confined to a nursing home for over 180 consecutive days due a terminal illness, the waiver of premium for nursing home stays will kick in.
 This means premiums are waived until you’re no longer confined or pass away.

 Pros and Cons of AARP Final Expense Insurance for Seniors

-Buying senior final expense insurance or term insurance from AARP has its pros and cons.
+AARP permanent life insurance policies and AARP term life insurance policies have their pros and cons.
 Consider these before buying a policy.

 - Term to permanent exchange option